mingchen/protobuf-ios/README.md

 ## Xcode integration

-Drap `protoc-ios.xcodeproj` to your Xcode project.
+Drag `protoc-ios.xcodeproj` to your Xcode project.

 That's all.